github/docs/content/codespaces/codespaces-reference/allowing-your-codespace-to-access-a-private-image-registry.md

 shortTitle: Private image registry
 ---

-## About private image registries and {% data variables.product.prodname_codespaces %}
+## About private image registries and {% data variables.product.prodname_github_codespaces %}

 A registry is a secure space for storing, managing, and fetching private container images.
 You may use one to store one or more images.
 There are many examples of registries, such as {% data variables.product.prodname_dotcom %} Container Registry, Azure Container Registry, or DockerHub.

-{% data variables.product.prodname_dotcom %} Container Registry can be configured to pull container images seamlessly, without having to provide any authentication credentials to {% data variables.product.prodname_codespaces %}.
+{% data variables.product.prodname_dotcom %} Container Registry can be configured to pull container images seamlessly, without having to provide any authentication credentials to {% data variables.product.prodname_github_codespaces %}.
 For other image registries, you must create secrets in {% data variables.product.prodname_dotcom %} to store the access details, which will allow {% data variables.product.prodname_codespaces %} to access images stored in that registry.

 ## Accessing images stored in {% data variables.product.prodname_dotcom %} Container Registry

-{% data variables.product.prodname_dotcom %} Container Registry is the easiest way for {% data variables.product.prodname_github_codespaces %} to consume devcontainer container images.
+{% data variables.product.prodname_dotcom %} Container Registry is the easiest way for {% data variables.product.prodname_codespaces %} to consume devcontainer container images.

 For more information, see "[Working with the Container registry](/packages/working-with-a-github-packages-registry/working-with-the-container-registry)".